bit111/Imaginator/README.md

 ## Installation
 Imaginator run using [Docker](https://docker.com/) container to speed-up production process.

-### Using Docker
-Imaginator is fully customizable via `docker-compose.yml` file using these parameters:
+It is fully customizable via `docker-compose.yml` file using these parameters:

 | PARAMETER   |      DESCRIPTION      |  DEFAULT |
 |----------|-------------|---------------|